St Paul's School, Brazil

 St. Paul's School is a British international school in São Paulo, Brazil.
-The school's curriculum consists of three main courses: the Brazilian Core Curriculum, the British National Core Curriculum, and the International Baccalaureate Diploma program.
+The school's curriculum consists of four main courses: the Brazilian Core Curriculum, the British National Core Curriculum, the International General Certificate of Secondary Education (IGCSE) and the International Baccalaureate Diploma (IB) program.
 These are supported by artistic, cultural, and sporting extra-curricular activities, field courses, and pastoral care.
-This school was formally established in 1926, when it was known as the Escola Britânica S.A. and accommodated 60 students including boarding facilities for male students.
+This school was formally established in 1926, when it was known as the Escola Britânica S.A. and accommodated 60 students including boarding facilities for male students, and is celebrating its centenary on the year of 2026.
 The school is externally audited by regular visits by inspectors from educational accreditation organisations such as HMC (Headmasters' and Headmistresses' Conference), IAPS (Incorporated Association of Preparatory Schools), LAHC (Latin American Heads' Conference), and MEC (Ministério da Educação).

 The school organizes a yearly International Day to represent pupils’ cultures every year to donate money to the supporting charities.
 The school is included in The Schools Index as one of the 150 best private schools in the world and among top 5 schools in Latin America.